1989chenguo/CloudComputingLabs/Lab2/README.md

 ##### 2.2.1.3 Entity Bodies

 The third part of an HTTP message is the optional entity body.
 Entity bodies are the payload of HTTP messages.
-They are the things that HTTP was designed to transport.
+They are the things that HTTP was designed to transmit.

 HTTP messages can carry many kinds of digital data: images, video, HTML documents, software applications, credit card transactions, electronic mail, and so on.